k3sharma/SaronicAIChallenge/README.md

 My initial debugging prompt to Claude included the MCP client/server code, the missing gateway log output, and the fact that both identities appeared to receive the same answer.
 Claude suggested several possible causes, including the possibility that the permission check was never executing and the possibility that MCP's stdio transport was interfering with logging visibility.
 The latter turned out to be the key insight.
 Claude explained that MCP communicates over stdout and recommended routing diagnostic output to stderr instead.
 That immediately restored visibility into the server's execution path and allowed me to verify that the authorization logic was actually firing.

 Despite Claude generating multiple explanations, there was not a definitive answer.
 I still had to verify them experimentally by changing the logging destination and observing the resulting behavior.
-The value was not that Claude magically found the bug; it helped narrow the search space and gave me a debugging consideration I likely would not have investigated immediately.
+The value here was that it helped narrow the search space and gave me a debugging consideration I likely would not have investigated immediately.

 <ins>Example #3: A defensive parsing bug from an unexpected response shape</ins>